milos-agathon/mapping-raster-files-with-terra-in-r/README.md

-# Mapping OSM and satelitte data with terra in R
+# Mapping OSM and satellite data with terra in R

 How to create and map a raster extent for a city bounding box using OSM and satelitte data.